From Soapbox #4, Elder/HOOD, which featured images and quotes from the Elder/HOOD project by Andrew Wilson.

 Artist Neika Lehman writes: “We wanted to present Aboriginal conceptions of niplaluna|Hobart, addressing muwinina Country and all its relations (mountain, animals, plants) as the caregivers to our lives.
 We wanted to respond to the ongoing sovereignty of the land and its custodians, to create an old and new portrait of the land where contemporary nipaluna|Hobart is situated.
 We hope the Soapboxes can be a starting point for further conversations not only between locals, but also for tourists and other visitors coming through nipaluna|Hobart for the HOBIENNALE festival and other activities.”

-The billboards are presented by un Projects and HOBIENNALE and will be on display until February 2020.
+The billboards were presented by un Projects and HOBIENNALE.

 26 - A Shipwrecked Life